 wT(Φ(x)) + b < 0.

 But here the signs were about training data, which is how we are training our model.
-That for positive class, give a positive signs and for negative give a negative sign.
+That for positive class, give a positive sign and for negative give a negative sign.

 But while testing this model on test data, If we predict a positive class (positive sign or greater than zero sign) correctly as positive, then two positives makes positive and hence greater than zero result.
 The same applies if we correctly predict the negative group since two negatives will again make a positive.

-But if the model miss classifies the positive group as negative group then one plus and one minus makes a minus , hence overall less than zero.
+But if the model miss classifies the positive group as a negative group then one plus and one minus makes a minus, hence overall less than zero.